visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 Note, that website reporting in Google Analytics is subject to **opt-in consent** for analytical cookies.
 See GDPR compliance in the use of cookies and similar technologies for further information.

-### GPDR compliance in the use of cookies and similar technologies
+### PECR compliance in the use of cookies and similar technologies

-To comply with current GDPR legislation, all VisitScotland digital assets (websites and mobile apps) must **obtain consent before collecting any user data, personal or otherwise via cookie-dependent technologies**.
+To comply with current PECR legislation, all VisitScotland digital assets (websites and mobile apps) must **obtain consent before collecting any user data, personal or otherwise via cookie-dependent technologies**.
 This requires the implementation of opt-in consent for cookies and similar technologies (e.g. google analytics, Facebook pixel, YouTube embedded videos, etc).

 All non-essential cookies will only be deployed once users have provided consent for the relevant cookie category (e.g. analytics, marketing, functional), or have chosen to accept all cookies.
 As a result, Digital Partners must consider the impact of intended / required functionality if consent for the relevant cookies is not given and mitigate such impacts to the satisfaction of VisitScotland.

-To comply with GDPR legislation in the use of cookies, assets must include the following elements:
+To comply with PECR legislation in the use of cookies, assets must include the following elements:

 - Cookie banner: with clear and easy to understand information, the option to accept/reject/manage cookie settings and a link to a detailed cookie policy page where users can access more information about the types of cookies used on the site (including cookie provider, name, purpose, category and lifespan).